joannakl/cs102/projects/project4_flood.markdown

 description of the grid, water sources and the height of the water to simulate.

 The second one is used to determine which algorithm should be used to simulate the rising waters.
-The possible values are `stack`, `queue` and `recursive`.
+The possible values are `bfs` and `dfs`.

 The third command line argument indicates if the program should display visualization as the simulation progresses.
 (More on that later.)
 The possible values are `true` or `false` (or really, anything other than `true` is treated as `false`).